Hiswe/hiswe.github.io/source/_posts/06-html-basic-part-3.md

 Even if we wrote the “by” and “Hiswe” on two lines with white-spaces before, __the output will be rendered on a single line.__

 We have seen in {% post_link 04-html-basic-part-1 part one %} that __*the browser merges multiple spaces and ignore carriage return.*__
-This come handy here!
+This comes in handy here!
 This __allow us to have a proper indentation in our code without worrying about the browser rendering__ 😇

 But for a better understanding, we can write our code in that way: